 After you receive your examiners’ reports, you need to prepare a formal response and your revise your thesis for classification under the guidance of your supervisors.
 The amount of time you have to prepare your response depends on the outcome you received.

 Once your supervisors are satisfied that your thesis should be classified, they will prepare a citation and sign off on your classification documentation.
 They will also write a memo indicating their support of your revisions.
-Your Chair of Examiners, or a nominee, will also review your thesis and sign off on your documentation before it is submitted for classification.

 Access the graduate research forms online.